Skip to content

 It’s the most advantageous tax mechanism available to SME owners — when it applies.

-The Lifetime Capital Gains Exemption (LCGE) lets an individual realize a capital gain on the sale of shares of a Canadian-controlled private corporation (CCPC) without paying tax — up to a certain threshold.
+The Lifetime Capital Gains Exemption (LCGE) lets an individual shelter an eligible portion of the gain realized on the sale of shares of a Canadian-controlled private corporation (CCPC) — up to a certain threshold.

 For reference, the threshold was raised to $1,250,000 effective June 25, 2024 (Source: Canada Revenue Agency).
 Indexing then resumes annually.
 Confirm with your tax advisor the amount that applies to the year of disposition.